 Zero-waste looks good on everyone, just like long lashes!
-Lucky for us, the two aren’t exclusive.
-Before we get to the glamour, let’s talk briefly about zero waste principles.
+Lucky for us, the two aren’t mutually exclusive.
+Before we get to the glamour of zero waste mascara, let’s talk briefly about zero waste principles.

 Traditionally, we approach products with a “cradle to grave” mentality: taking something new, using it, then throwing it away.
 Zero-waste aims to use products “cradle to cradle”, using only that which can be reused or composted rather than sent to landfills or incinerated.

 Going zero waste is a long and slow process that doesn’t need to be achieved overnight.
 In fact, you may never actually feel like you’ve reached the finish line, and that’s okay.
 There’s no “right way” to do it.

 We’re on our own slow but steady zero waste journey.
 It’s tough at times, sure, but we love how much more sustainable our lives have become, it feels good.

 Ultimately, we aim to be zero waste in even the smallest of things like make-up!

 Thankfully, zero-waste make-up options have exploded due to consumer demand; check out some some great zero waste make-up brands here.